-- 3. Program Specialists will train and retrain teachers on re-conceptualizing what constitutes Specialized Academic Instruction so that opportunities are maximized. - 4.
-All related services will be able to be provided virtually so that Students with Disabilities are not in danger of experiencing a regression in skills.
-Students with Disabilities will be notified of Office Hours conducted by General Education teachers so they can access additional help. - 5.
-In the distance learning model, technology is the essential component to ensure Students with Disabilities can access their instructional program, receive FAPE, and demonstrate educational benefit.
+3. Program Specialists will train and retrain teachers on reconceptualizing what constitutes Specialized Academic Instruction so that opportunities are maximized.

+4. All related services will be able to be provided virtually so that Students with Disabilities are not in danger of experiencing a regression in skills.
+Students with Disabilities will be notified of Office Hours conducted by General Education teachers so they can access additional help.

+5. In the distance learning model, technology is the essential component to ensure Students with Disabilities can access their instructional program, receive FAPE, and demonstrate educational benefit.
 We will continue to equip and provide Students with Disabilities with the technology needed to be successful.
-Furthermore, the instructional staff will continue to identify and use worthwhile platforms and resources. - We will continue to train instructional staff on the use of all available technology so that they can maximize resources and platforms and identify which approaches work best for each student. - Once trained, Special Education instructional staff will be able to use a variety of virtual platforms to educate Students with Disabilities.
+Furthermore, the instructional staff will continue to identify and use worthwhile platforms and resources.

+- We will continue to train instructional staff on the use of all available technology so that they can maximize resources and platforms and identify which approaches work best for each student. - Once trained, Special Education instructional staff will be able to use a variety of virtual platforms to educate Students with Disabilities.
 Certain platforms allow the teacher to provide immediate feedback.
 This includes the use of a Whiteboard option with real time editing. - Kami, an instructional editing tool, allows the teacher and student to work together on the assignment due to the editable PDF feature.
 Kami also provides speech-to-text options for students.
 The virtual platforms will allow group instruction which provides a social/emotional benefit for Students with Disabilities.
 Paraprofessionals will participate in small groups support and can hold a breakout room to offer more support. - Google Classroom will provide structure for students since lessons and curriculum are in one place.
 In this environment, teachers will be able to add sentence frames, prompting questions, pre-writing activities, vocabulary lessons, and additional resources right into the documents.
-Teachers are able to see when students completed work and how much work they have completed in live time. - Teachers and paras will set-up assigned days and times to help students/families learn the new technology components and systems.
+Teachers can see when students completed work and how much work they have completed in live time. - Teachers and paras will set-up assigned days and times to help students/families learn the new technology components and systems.

 Foster care students are kept connected to our school though multiple methods aimed at establishing and sustaining contact.
-These include asynchronous communications such as email and synchronous such as phone, chat or text.
+These include asynchronous communications such as email and synchronous such as phone call, or text.
 We also have modified office hours to meet student when they are available, because many of them work or have other adult responsibilities.
-Our Counselor at Ambassador Phillip V. Sanchez II has regular communication with DCFS, social workers to ensure our foster care students remain engage in academics and connected to supports.
+In addition, our school counselor coordinates with their social workers to provide the necessary support to each student.

-Pupils experiencing homelessness are provided access to food, hygiene kits, and guidance and support from our Counselor who can connect them with additional community resources.
+Pupils experiencing homelessness are provided access to food, hygiene kits, and guidance and support from our Homeless Liaison, which is our school counselor, who can connect them with additional community resources.
 There is collaboration with general education teachers in content areas to ensure accommodations are being provided and that students are making progress.
-We also do Home visit and Virtual check-ins